agrinode/docs/docs/Install_python_flask_on_ibm_bluemix.md

 - Navigate to your app.
 Click on "Connect new" button on Connections Group.
 Choose Cloudant NoSQL DB service on the categories.
 Finally click Create button.
 - Ensure that you connect Cloudant NoSQL DB service to your application.
 If not, click on the "Connect existing" to connect with service.

-You can test your app at your app url.
+Now, You can test your app at your app url.

 * To connect Database for working locally: